Complete and tractable machine-independent characterizations of second-order polytime: A completeness-preserving termination criterion

 We first show that studying the termination of a safe program can be reduced to the study of the procedure termination.
 For that purpose, we need to define what is meant for a procedure to terminate by looking at the program semantics of Figure~\ref{sfig:term}.

-A procedure $\procedure =\procname(\overline{\X},\overline{\x})\{\var \overline{\y}\sep\!\ \cmd \ \ret \z\}$ is \emph{terminating} (strongly normalizing) if for any $\overline{w} \in \overline{\W}$, any $\overline{f} \in \overline{\W \to \W}$, there exists $\v \in \W$ such that the judgment $(\{\procedure \},\store[\overline{\Y} \leftarrow \overline{f}, \overline{\y} \leftarrow \overline{\w}] \Imp \callcc\ \procname(\overline{\{\z \to \Y\MVAt\z\}},\overline{\y})) \toenv \v$ can be derived.
+A procedure $\procedure =\procname(\overline{\X},\overline{\x})\{\var \overline{\y}\sep\!\ \cmd \ \ret \z\}$ is \emph{terminating} (strongly normalizing) if for any $\overline{w} \in \overline{\W}$, any $\overline{f} \in \overline{\W \to \W}$, there exists $\vi \in \W$ such that the judgment $(\{\procedure \},\store[\overline{\Y} \leftarrow \overline{f}, \overline{\y} \leftarrow \overline{\w}] \Imp \callcc\ \procname(\overline{\{\z \to \Y\MVAt\z\}},\overline{\y})) \toenv \vi$ can be derived.

-\begin{lemma} For a given $\prog \in \safe$, if all procedures defined in $\prog$ terminate, then $\prog$ is terminating. \end{lemma} \begin{proof} If all procedures of a given program are terminating then any procedure call appearing in a term is terminating.
-As the terms are simply-typed, they are known to be terminating, as a direct consequence of the strong normalization of the simply-typed lambda-calculus~\cite{Tait67}. \end{proof} Hence, ensuring the termination of each procedure of a given safe program is a sufficient condition for the program to terminate.
+\begin{lem} For a given $\prog \in \safe$, if all procedures defined in $\prog$ terminate, then $\prog$ is terminating. \end{lem} \begin{proof} If all procedures of a given program are terminating then any procedure call appearing in a term is terminating.
+As the terms are simply-typed, they are known to be terminating, as a direct consequence of the strong normalization of the simply-typed lambda-calculus\ \cite{Tait67}. \end{proof}

+Hence, ensuring the termination of each procedure of a given safe program is a sufficient condition for the program to terminate.
 The converse trivially does not hold as, for example, a procedure with an infinite loop may be declared and not be called within a given safe program.